itu-bioinformatics-database-lab/biomarkX/README.md

 ## ✍️ Citation

-If you use BioMark in your research, please cite our work.
+If you use BioMarkX in your research, please cite our work.

 ...
 ## 📝 License